 Please see the “CFP and Conferences” page for meetings that may be of interest to you.

 Jennifer Bowering Delisle, The Newfoundland Diaspora: Mapping the Literature of Out-Migration.
 Waterloo, ON: Wilfred Laurier UP, 2013.

 Kamboureli, Smaro, and Robert Zacharias, eds., Shifting the Ground of Canadian Literary Studies.
 Waterloo, ON: Wilfrid Laurier UP, 2012.

 ===== Jason Sunder Wins CACLALS 2016 Graduate Student Presentation Prize=====

 CACLALS warmly congratulates Jason Sunder, PhD candidate at Western, for being selected by judges Drs.
 Herb Wyile, John Ball, and Pamela McCallum as the winner of the 2016 CACLALS Graduate Student Presentation Prize for “Narratology and Human-Animal Conflict in Tania James’ The Tusk That Did the Damage.”
 Finalists Chigbo Arthur Anyaduba and Christina Turner are also commended for their impressive and engaging presentations.
 Studies in Canadian Literature provided certificates and subscriptions to the finalists, along with consideration of revised papers for publication.

 For a description, criteria for judging, and other information about the prize, see Graduate Student Conference Presentation Prize

-CACLALS gratefully acknowledges the support of the Commonwealth Foundation for helping to fund our core administrative and conference activity costs, and to the Social Sciences and Humanities Research Council of Canada for helping to fund travel costs of graduate students, un(der)employed, and, where possible, retired members of the Association, to our annual conference.
+CACLALS gratefully acknowledges the support of the Social Sciences and Humanities Research Council of Canada for helping to fund travel costs of graduate students, un(der)employed, and, where possible, retired members of the Association, to our annual conference.